ElinaFF/PICO/installation.md

 ## Prerequisites
 The first step, to use MeDIC, is to install Python and Git.
 For Windows, you also need to make sure that Microsoft Visual C++ is correctly installed.

-### Linux installation
+## Linux installation
 {: .titleclass}
 #### Python
 In order to install Python, you need to go to this [link](https://www.python.org/downloads/source/).
-Download your prefered version (or the latest 3.10 stable version) and proceed with the installation.
+Download your preferred version (or the latest 3.10 stable version) and proceed with the installation.
 You can also follow this [tutorial](https://www.scaler.com/topics/python/install-python-on-linux/) for further details.
 #### Git
 Open a terminal and run the command : `sudo apt-get install git`.